dataset-vn/crowdsource-tool/docs/source/tags/image.md

 type: tags
 order: 304
 meta_title: Image Tags for Images
-meta_description: Label Studio Image Tags customize Label Studio for images for machine learning and data science projects.
+meta_description: Dataset Image Tags customize Dataset for images for machine learning and data science projects.
 ---

 Image tag shows an image on the page.